bellaliu2023/The-Physics-Grid/software/waves-and-acoustics.md

   In the time domain generic bidirectional propagation elements, scattering elements, fractional delays, convolution with reflection functions and general z-domain networks are available and can be described using MuParserX expressions.
 Cylindrical and conical ducts can also be defined based on their geometry.

   Available models and their parameters can be enumerated and combined to form simulators for complex acoustical structures.
-Parameters can be specified symbolically by expressions containing other parameter values or global variables.
+Parameters can be specified symbolically by containing other parameter values or global variables.

   Dependencies between parameters are resolved at run time.
 However, MuParserX expressions are compiled at design time.
 Zero-delay loops are detected and reported.